Northern Virginia Astronomy Club (NOVAC)

 - Giving awards at regional science fairs.

 Membership is open to anyone who shares our objectives and is willing to help carry them out.
-For membership information, see our website
+For membership information, see our website.
+Membership is not available throught this NSN site.

 If you are looking for help with a speaker or observing event, contact our outreach coordinator